 PORTLAND — Lent, which begins Ash Wednesday and ends on Holy Thursday, is a period of spiritual renewal that helps us prepare for the celebration of the Paschal mystery of Christ — that is, his passion, death and resurrection.
-The three pillars of the Lenten season are prayer, fasting and almsgiving.
+The three pillars of the Lenten season are prayer, fasting, and almsgiving.
 By spending time in prayer and in reflection on the Scriptures, through penance and through giving up (sacrificial acts) and giving to others (charitable acts), we look to experience a spiritual reawakening that brings us closer to Christ.

-- A schedule of prayer opportunities
+A schedule of in-person and virtual prayer opportunities;

-- “Echoing God’s Word in the Catholic Community,” a rich scriptural, theological, and pastoral resource from the late Fr.
-Clement Thibodeau
+“Echoing God’s Word in the Catholic Community,” a rich scriptural, theological, and pastoral resource from the late Fr.
+Clement Thibodeau;

-- Educational resources on Lent, fasting and abstinence, reconciliation, and other topics
+Educational resources on Lent, fasting and abstinence, reconciliation, and other topics;

-- “Saints of Lent,” with descriptions of saints whose feast days fall within the Lenten season
+“Saints of Lent,” with descriptions of saints whose feast days fall within the Lenten season;

 Lectio Divina in English and Spanish (a form of meditation which dates back to early monastic communities);

-- Messages from Pope Francis
+Messages from Pope Francis.

 The section will be updated throughout Lent with updates and additional events as they are confirmed.
 During Lent, you can also find news, stories, pictures, and videos from around Maine on the diocesan website (www.portlanddiocese.org), Facebook page (www.facebook.com/PortlandDiocese), Twitter page (www.twitter.com/PortlandDiocese) and Instagram page (www.instagram.com/portlanddioceseme).